MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-manage-inputs-outputs-pipeline.md

 # [Studio UI](#tab/ui)

-In a pipeline graph, optional inputs of data/model types are represented by dotted circles.
+In a pipeline graph, dotted circles represent optional inputs of data or model types.
 Optional inputs of primitive types are in the **Settings** tab.
 Unlike required inputs, optional inputs don't have an asterisk next to them, indicating that they aren't mandatory.

 :::image type="content" source="./media/how-to-manage-pipeline-input-output/optional-input.png" lightbox="./media/how-to-manage-pipeline-input-output/optional-input.png" alt-text="Screenshot highlighting the optional input.":::